rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

        ( instance-id = "iZl4ZVY=" )`
 ~~~

-The same applies for class-based selectors.
-However, since class selectors are themselves composed of multiple inner fields, the implementation of the artifact producer MUST use a logical `AND` operation in consideration of the inner fields for each class.
+The same applies for class-based selectors; however, since class selectors are themselves composed of multiple inner fields, the implementation of the artifact producer MUST use a logical `AND` operation in consideration of the inner fields for each class.

 Also, for class-based selectors, any unset fields in the class are assumed to be wildcard (`*`), and therefore match any value.